Berkeley-CS61B/website-fa23/materials/hw/hw2/index.md

 ## Provided Files

-We provide two clients that serve as large-scale visual traces. **We highly recommend using them for testing and debugging your `Percolation` implementation.** Only uncomment the contents of these files once you have implemented the methods in `Percolation`.
+We provide two clients that serve as large-scale visual traces. **We highly recommend using them for testing and debugging your `Percolation` implementation.**

 #### Sample Data Files

 The `inputFiles` directory contains some sample files for use with the visualization client, including `input20.txt`, which we will use below.

+[Here](outputs.md) are the expected output images corresponding to each input file.

 #### File-Based Visualization Client

-`PercolationVisualizer.java` visualizes by performing the following steps:
+`PercolationPicture.java` visualizes by performing the following steps:

 - Read the grid size N from the file.
 - Create an N-by-N grid of sites (initially all blocked).